ava-labs/avalanchego/tests/fixture/bootstrapmonitor/README.md

  - The image build script is used by the github action workflow that publishes repo images post-merge.

-## ArgoCD

-- will need to ignore differences in the image tags of the statefulsets

 ## Alternatives considered

 ### Run bootstrap tests on hosted github workers

  - allow triggering / reporting to happen with github
-   - but 5 day limit on job duration wouldn't probably wouldn't support full-sync
+   - but 5 day limit on job duration wouldn't probably wouldn't support full sync testing

 ### Adding a 'bootstrap mode' to avalanchego
  - with a --bootstrap-mode flag, exit on successful bootstrap